-If you’re experiencing a sharp pain when biting down that quickly disappears, you may have a cracked tooth.
-If you have pain that comes and goes, you may have a cracked tooth.
+If you’re experiencing a sharp pain when biting down that quickly disappears, or if you have pain that comes and goes, you may have a cracked tooth.
 Do you have pain when you are eating or drinking?
 Does it feel like something might be stuck between your teeth?
 If you have any of these symptoms, you could have a cracked tooth.
-However, you may have a cracked tooth and not even realize it!
+However, you may have one and not even realize it!

 - Accidents to your mouth can cause a sudden crack in your tooth or teeth.